 (Has civilisation progressed much?)

-After scourging Jesus, the soldiers placed a scarlet robe over His shoulders and a crown of thorns on His head.
-To complete the regal image, they put a rod in His right hand as a sceptre, then with a mocking bow cried out, "Hail, King of the Jews!"
-(Matthew 27:29.)
+After scourging Jesus, the soldiers placed a scarlet robe over his shoulders and a crown of thorns on his head.
+To complete the regal image, they put a rod in his right hand as a sceptre>, then with a mocking bow cried out, "Hail, King of the Jews!"
+(Matt.
+27:29.)

-It is likely that the rod was a reed baton, similar to sticks used by security forces today for controlling unruly crowds.
-In the next verse (Matthew 27:30), we read how the soldiers then took the rod and beat Jesus about the head, no doubt pushing the thorns further into His scalp.
+It is likely that the rod was a reed baton, similar to sticks used by security forces today for controlling unruly crowds (or on anyone they don't like, or just to show who's boss).
+In the next verse (Matt.
+27:30), we read how the soldiers then took the rod and beat Jesus about the head, no doubt pushing the thorns further into his scalp.

 The soldiers were, of course, absolutely correct is addressing Jesus as King.
-Unbeknownst to them, they were also fulfilling a prophecy of Jesus death (Matthew 20:17-19).
+Unbeknownst to them, they were also fulfilling a prophecy of Jesus death (Matt.
+20:17-19).

 The sceptre can also be viewed as a shepherd's staff (see Shepherd's Crook and Cross).